minusmo/multi-thread-assignment/proj1/problem1/performance_report.md

 In conclusion,
 We can see the tendency of increasing performance by the number of thread increasing, but there were also differences and challenges by approaches.
-I can capture the importance of proper dynamic load balancing strategy for performance, and thread management, scheduling strategy for performance.
+I recognized the importance of proper dynamic load balancing strategy for performance, and thread management, scheduling strategy for performance.
 Although I can't know what thread management strategy is used for Apple M1 Pro processor, but I can surely know there are challenges for using more threads than cores.